Blackscure/money-trracker/README.md

 understand how you can continue to add features to this application.

 ## Database schema
-CREATEBASE moneytracker;
+CREATE DATABASE moneytracker;

-CREATE TABLE user(
+CREATE TABLE "user"(
-   Id SERIAL PRIMARY KEY,
+  id SERIAL PRIMARY KEY,
-   username           CHAR(50) NOT NULL, password           CHAR(50) NOT,
+   username VARCHAR(50) NOT NULL, password CHAR(50) NOT
 );

 CREATE TABLE wallets(
    walletId SERIAL PRIMARY KEY,
-   walletName           VARCHAR(150) NOT NULL, walletTotalInitialAmount INT   NOT NULL, walletDescription           VARCHAR(150) NOT NULL, overallWalletsBalance      INT NOT NULL, individualWalletBalance    INT NOT NULL,
+   walletName VARCHAR(150) NOT NULL, walletTotalInitialAmount INT NOT NULL, walletDescription VARCHAR(150) NOT NULL, overallWalletsBalance INT NOT NULL, individualWalletBalance INT NOT NULL
 );

 CREATE TABLE WalletsTransaction(
-   transactionId  SERIAL PRIMARY KEY, transaction Title           VARCHAR(150) NOT NULL, transactionDescription   VARCHAR(150) NOT NULL, walletAdditionalIncome           INT NOT NULL, TransactionAmount      INT NOT NULL, walletId    SERIAL PRIMARY KEY,
+   transactionId SERIAL PRIMARY KEY, transactionTitle VARCHAR ( 150 ) NOT NULL, transactionDescription VARCHAR ( 150 ) NOT NULL,
+   walletAdditionalIncome INT NOT NULL, TransactionAmount INT NOT NULL,
 );